nexusnecromance/DashyFramework/README.md

 # Sonic1DX
- A Sonic Fan-made port of Sonic 1 (1991) for Playdate
+ A Fan-made port of Sonic 1 (1991) for Playdate, with extras.